zenstruck/class-metadata/README.md

 4. Metadata keys must be strings.
 5. Metadata values must be scalar (`bool|float|int|string`).

-**NOTE:** During development, when adding/changing/removing aliases and metadata, you need to run `composer dump-autoload` for the changes to take effect.
+> **Note**: During development, when adding/changing/removing aliases and
+> metadata, you need to run `composer dump-autoload` for the changes to take
+> effect.

 ### Attributes